 What is an NRE Account?

-Simply put, an NRE account enables NRIs to save or invest their overseas income in India without worrying about currency restrictions, taxes on interest, or complicated transfer processes.
-It’s designed to make international banking smoother for NRIs.
+Simply put, an NRE account enables NRIs & OCIs to save or invest their overseas income in India without worrying about currency restrictions, taxes on interest, or complicated transfer processes.
+It’s designed to make international banking smoother for NRIs & OCIs.

 Key Features of an NRE Account